 Although the risk management approach in Figure 1 is conveyed as hierarchical, project and organization dynamics are typically more complex.
-The organizational risk management approach selected by an organization may be at one or more pointsvary on a continuum from top-down command to decentralized consensus among peers.
-For risk management to succeed at However, in all levels of the organization, the organization must havecases, organizations use a consistent approach that is applied to risk management processes and procedures.
-Organizational across the enterprise from the organization level to the information system level.
-It is imperative that organizational officials identify and secure the needed resources to complete the risk management tasks described in this publication and ensure that those resources are made available to the appropriate personnel.
-Resource allocation includes funding to conduct risk management tasks and assigning qualified personnel that will be needed to accomplish the tasks.
+The risk management approach selected by an organization may vary on a continuum from top-down command to decentralized consensus among peers.
+However, in all cases, organizations use a consistent approach that is applied to risk